qabirrrr/sdl-wrapper/README.md

 - Render a rectangle
 - Left click on it to equip it, left click again to unequip
-- Press UP to increase its size, DOWN to decrease its size
+- Press UP to increase its size, DOWN to decrease its size (if equipped)

 <pre>
 #include &lt;SDL++&gt;